ntaylor89/nate-site/src/pages/posts/07-21-2017---building-a-blog-with-gatsby-js/index.md

 ---
 title: "Building a Blog with Gatsby JS"
-date: "2017-04-21"
+date: "2017-07-21"
 author: "Nate Taylor"
-summary: "How to build a personal site with Gatsby"
+summary: "How to build a personal site with Gatsby."
 draft: false
 tags:
 - JavaScript